pbausch/imageSize/README.md

 A node.js script that resizes images on-the-fly.

-Specify a ROOT_DIR environment varialbe to tell this script where to find the images.
+Specify a ROOT_DIR environment variable to tell this script where to find the images.
 Then include a

     /[width]x[height]/